Penalized maximum likelihood estimation for generalized linear point processes: Results

 for $i=1,\ldots,N_t$ together with the function

 \end{thm}

-\begin{rem} A practical consequence of Theorem \ref{thm:1} is that by collecting $\phi_1(r),\ldots, \phi_l(r)$, $f(r)$ and $h_{i}(r)$, $i=1,\ldots,N_t$, in an $l+1+N_t$ dimensional vector we reduce the estimation problem to a finite dimensional optimization problem.
+\begin{rem} A practical consequence of Theorem \ref{thm:1} is that the estimation problem reduces to a finite dimensional optimization problem over the space spanned by the $l+1+N_t$ dimensional vector formed by combining $\gamma_1, \ldots, \gamma_l$, $f$ and $h_{i}$, $i=1,\ldots,N_t$.
 For the concrete realization we may of course choose whichever basis that is most convenient for this function space.
 For the practical computation of $f$ we note that by Lemma \ref{lem:fubini} we can interchange the order of the integrations so that